 How does conveyancing in Greenwich differ for new build properties?

-Most buyers of new build property in Greenwich contact us having been asked by the seller to exchange contracts and commit to the purchase even before the residence is finished.
-This is because house builders in Greenwich tend to buy the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Greenwich come to us having been asked by the developer to sign contracts and commit to the purchase even before the property is ready to move into.
+This is because new home sellers in Greenwich tend to acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Greenwich or who has acted in the same development.

-Over the last few months I have been searching for a ground for flat up to £245,000 and identified one round the corner in Greenwich I like with open areas and station in the vicinity, however it's only got 52 remaining years left on the lease.
-There is not much else in Greenwich for this price, so just wondered if I would be making a grave error acquiring a short lease?
+I am looking for a ground for flat up to £235,500 and identified one round the corner in Greenwich I like with a park and transport links in the vicinity, the downside is that it only has 49 years on the lease.
+There is not much else in Greenwich in this price bracket, so just wondered if I would be making a grave error acquiring a lease with such few years left?

-Should you need a home loan the remaining unexpired lease term may be problematic.
-Discount the price by the amount the lease extension will cost if not already taken into account.
-If the current proprietor has owned the property for a minimum of 2 years you may request that they commence the lease extension formalities and then assign it to you.
-An additional ninety years can be extended on to the existing lease with a zero ground rent applied.
-You should consult your conveyancing lawyer regarding this.
+If you need a mortgage that many years will be an issue.
+Discount the offer by the expected lease extension will cost if not already taken into account.
+If the current proprietor has owned the property for at least 2 years you could request that they commence the lease extension formalities and then assign it to you.
+An additional ninety years can be extended on to the existing lease term and have £0 ground rent by law.
+You should speak to your conveyancing lawyer regarding this matter.